 - Invisible braces lead to improved oral hygiene because you can brush and floss normally

 - Smooth plastic instead of sharp metal make treatment more comfortable

-- Convenience of visiting our Fallston dentist office to monitor treatment instead of specialist
+- The convenience of visiting our Fallston dentist office to monitor treatment instead of specialist

 - No need to worry about stained teeth after metal braces are removed

 Straightening Teeth Without Braces

 There are also options for patients who want to straighten their teeth without braces.
-Dr. Elliott will carefully evaluate your condition.
+Dr. Comeau will carefully evaluate your condition.
 Straightening teeth without braces is used when there are no health considerations that would require braces.

 Porcelain veneers are thin shells that cover the front and sides of teeth.
 They can successfully be used to correct minor problems in tooth alignment.
 A precise shade of porcelain will be used so that the veneers will blend in naturally with the rest of your teeth.
 They are extremely durable and provide an aesthetic and functional way to fix tooth misalignment.
 Typically, dental insurance does not cover veneers since they do not consider a cosmetic treatment.

 Dental crowns cover the entire tooth and are well suited for teeth that may have more significant alignment issues.
 A crown is thicker than a veneer therefore it is more durable and resistant to cracking.
 Crowns are also a color match to blend in with the patient’s natural teeth, providing an aesthetic restoration.
 That also means that the tooth will need to be trimmed away to accommodate the crown.
 Crowns are more likely to cover crowns because they fix more than just cosmetic issues.

 Crooked Teeth FAQs

 Is it bad to have crooked teeth?

 Crooked teeth are extremely common.
 They are not a bad thing if they are not the cause of other dental issues, but having perfectly aligned teeth has many added bonuses.
 These include improved speech and function of one’s teeth and jaw, as well as increased confidence in a patient’s smile and overall appearance.
 Aligned teeth are also easier to care for.
 They make patients less likely to develop oral health issues such as cavities and gum disease.